A lot of people are still in the dark about this nutrient dense, superfood and have no idea how or when to use it.

-Quinoa is presumed by most to be a grain, but is in fact actually a seed from a flowering plant in the amaranth family.
-The very fact that it’s a seed makes it much healthier and more digestible to eat, and given the fact that it can easily be used in place of your normal higher carb, lower nutrient grains, makes it also a great metabolism boosting food.
+Quinoa is presumed by most to be a grain, but is in fact, a seed from a flowering plant in the amaranth family.
+The very fact that it’s a seed makes it much healthier and more digestible to eat.
+And, given the fact that it can easily be used in place of your normal higher carb, lower nutrient grains makes it also a great metabolism boosting food also.

 Quinoa: The ancient grain